 - Pelagic fish: Species that live in the pelagic zone of the ocean inhabit areas that are neither close to the bottom or near the shore, but usually spend a significant amount of time swimming through the water column on a migratory route.
-Many popular game fish, such as tuna and wahoo, are pelagic fish species.
+Many popular game fish, such as tuna and wahoo, are pelagic fish.

-Now that you have an overview of the different types of saltwater fish species and the habitats they live in, you can learn more about each specific saltwater species you want to target by using the Fish Species Explorer tool.
+Now that you have an overview of the different types of saltwater fish and the habitats they live in, you can learn more about each specific saltwater species you want to target by using the Fish Species Explorer tool.

 If you are a beginning saltwater angler or if you are fishing an area for the first time, it's always a good idea to hire an experienced guide or charter captain that can help educate you about the best strategies and techniques for each species.
 You can also read through a list of saltwater fishing Q & A before you go in order to make the most of your day on the water.